 The workshop will focus on different types of integrated STEM projects. for example, we’ll explore ZEP Island*, an educational game based on building a model sustainable community for “ZEPs” – ‘Zero Emissions People’.
 The game is an open-ended design challenge, and offers a flexible ‘container’ for a wide range of learning experiences.
-ZEP Island* covers Biology, Physics, Chemistry, Maths, Digital Technologies, and Design Technologies form upper Primary and Middle School to Secondary.
+ZEP Island* covers Biology, Physics, Chemistry, Maths, Digital Technologies, and Design Technologies from upper Primary and Middle School to Secondary.

 In the workshop we will also explore “Extreme Measures”, a set of proctical activities around measurement – from the smallest to the biggest imaginable quantities.